 (After Recession) Boom, Decline, Doldrums

 In the above chart, the country is just coming out of the late seventies, early eighties recession – huge inflation, stagnant economy (“stagflation”) and incredibly high interest rates (hitting 18%).
 As the economy recovered, the housing market started to appreciate and this surge in values began to accelerate deeper into the decade.
-Over 6 years, the market appreciated almost 100%.
-Finally, the eighties version of irrational exuberance -- junk bonds, stock market swindles, the Savings & Loan implosion, as well as the late 1989 earthquake here in the Bay Area -- ended the party.
+Over 6 years, the market appreciated about 100%.
+Finally, the late eighties "Greed is good!" version of irrational exuberance -- junk bonds, stock market swindles, the Savings & Loan implosion, as well as the late 1989 earthquake here in the Bay Area -- ended the party.

-Recession arrived, home prices sank, sales activity plunged and the market stayed flat for 4 to 5 years.
+Recession arrived, home prices sank about 11%, sales activity plunged and the market stayed basically flat for 4 to 5 years.
 Still, even after the decline, home values were 70% higher than when the boom began in 1984.

 1996 to Present